 Peas

-However, if you're fortunate enough to have fresh peas from your garden, you can certainly use them instead.
+However, if you happen to have fresh peas from your garden, feel free to use those instead.

 Spring onions

-Including spring onions in the recipe adds freshness and a lot of flavour.
+Incorporating spring onions into the recipe not only adds freshness but also contributes a lot of flavour.

 Self-raising flour